openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

             "password_credentials": {
                 "username": "--user-name--",
                 "password": "--password--",
-                "user_id": "--optional-user-id--"
+                "user_id": "--optional-user-id--",
+                "domain_id": "--optional-domain-id--",
+                "domain_name": "--optional-domain-name--"
             },
-        "project_name": "--optional-project-name--",
+        "domain_id": "--optional-domain-id--",
+        "domain_name": "--optional-domain-name--",
-        "project_id": "--optional-project-id--"
+        "project_id": "--optional-project-id--",
+        "project_name": "--optional-project-name--"
         }
     }

-For the use case where we already have a token, but are requesting authorization to a different project_id.
-If project_id or project_name is not specified, default_project will be used.
+For the use case where we already have a token, but are requesting authorization to a different project.
+If `project_id` or `project_name` is not specified, the default_project will be used.
+If the owning domain of the project was specified as having a private namespace for projects and is identified here by `project_name` rather than `project_id`, then a `domain_id` or `domain_name` must also be specified to uniquely identify the project.

 Request:

     {
         "auth": {
+            "domain_id": "--optional-domain-id--",
+            "domain_name": "--optional-domain-name--",
             "project_id": "--optional-project-id--",
             "project_name": "--optional-project-name--",
             "token": {